-COUR Cognitive Level Upon s CO1 Analyze the optical applications using the concepts of Interference and diffraction.
+COUR Cognitive Level Upon s Upon successful completion of the course, the student will be able to: CO1 Analyze the optical applications using the concepts of Interference and diffraction.
 Analyze (K4) CO2 Apply the basics of Laser Mechanism and fiber optics for the communications systems.
 Applying (K3) CO3 Apply the basics of phenomenon related to dielectric materials and Magnetic Materials to study their dependence on temperature and frequency response.
 Applying(K3) CO4 Understand the concepts of quantum mechanics for calculation of free quantum particle energies and phenomenon of electrical & thermal conductivities to sub microscopic particles.
 Understanding(K2) CO5 Understand the Band formation, electrical conductivities in semiconductors and study the types of semiconductors using Hall Effect.
 Understanding(K2)